Pressure Test Stands

 The Automotive industry is going through a transition.
 Consequentially automotive testing is evolving to different pressure testing requirements.
 For example, high-pressure components such as diesel injection lines, common rails, pump heads, and other combustion engine components are less frequented due to the shift to electronic vehicles.

 Generally, investments are moving towards R&D and the production of electronic vehicle components.
 However, EVs require other sets of components to be tested at lower pressures.
-Typical components to be pressure tested are ECUs and their cooling systems, plastic components, heat exchangers, AC/DC converters, water heaters and various other pressure vessels.
+Typical components to be pressure tested are ECUs and their cooling circuits or cooling plates, radiators, plastic components, heat exchangers, AC/DC converters, water heaters, and various other pressure vessels.

 Burst Test Stand up to 200 bar